-Company for the financial year ended 31 December 2016.
-(Resolution 1)

-2. To approve the payment of Directors' Fees of \$\$200,000 for the financial year ending 31 December 2017 (2016: \$\$200,000).
-[See Explanatory Note (i)] (Resolution 2)

-3. To re-elect Mr Tam Jo Tak, Dominic, a Director retiring pursuant to Article 86 of the Company's Articles of Association.
-[See Explanatory Note (ii)] (Resolution 3)

-4. To re-elect Mr Cheung Hok Fung, Alexander, a Director retiring pursuant to Article 86 of the Company's Articles of Association.
-[See Explanatory Note (ii)]

-To receive and adopt the Director's Statement, Audited Financial Statements and the Auditor's Report of the

-5. To re-appoint Messrs RSM Hong Kong and RSM Chio Lim LLP as joint Auditors, and to authorise the directors of the Company to fix their remuneration.
+- To receive and adopt the Director's Statement, Audited Financial Statements and the Auditor's Report of the Company for the financial year ended 31 December 2017.
+(Resolution 1) To approve the payment of Directors' Fees of \$\$200,000 for the financial year ending 31 - 3.
+To re-elect Mr. Chiu Hau Shun, Simon, a Director retiring pursuant to Article 86 of the Company's Articles of Association.
+[See Explanatory Note (ii)] (Resolution 3) - 4.
+To re-elect Mr. Li Hin Lun, Alan, a Director retiring pursuant to Article 86 of the Company's Articles of Association.
+[See Explanatory Note (ii)] (Resolution 4) - 5.
+To re-appoint Messrs RSM Hong Kong and RSM Chio Lim LLP as joint Auditors, and to authorise the Directors of the Company to fix their remuneration.
+(Resolution 5)